dusktreader/py-buzz/README.rst

 convenient when dealing with exceptions within your projects.

-Buzz can be used as a stand-alone exception class, but it is best used as a bass class for custom exceptions within a package.
+Buzz can be used as a stand-alone exception class, but it is best used as a base class for custom exceptions within a package.
 This allows the user to focus on creating a set of Exceptions that provide complete coverage for issues within their application without having to re-write convenience functions on their base Exception class